‘The mind-set is refreshing; the value base is all about the children’

 (Ofsted report 2016)

 Involves caring for a child or young person on a temporary or short term basis.
 This could be anything from a few weeks up to two years.
-Short term care may be required because there are emergency proceedings, because the child is near the age of 18, because a parent becomes ill or for a number of different reasons.
+Short term care may be required because there are emergency care proceedings, or for a number of different reasons.

-This involves caring for a child until they reach the age of 18 and are able to move into independent living.
+This involves caring for a child until they reach the age of 18 and are able to move into independent living or staying put.
 This type of placement is usually used when a Local Authority have a Care Order for a child and want them to have a permanent place to live.

-This involves looking after a child whilst their main carer is unable to due to illness or holiday.
+This involves looking after a child whilst their main carer takes a break.
 This will normally be for a few days up to a couple of weeks.

-This is a specialist placement involving a carer looking after a parent (normally a mother) and their child at a time when they need additional advice and support.
-This might involve the carer giving parenting advice and possibly contributing to an assessment of the young person’s parenting abilities.
+This is a specialist placement involving a carer looking after a parent (normally a mother) and their child or children at a time when they need additional advice and support.
+This might involve the carer giving parenting advice and possibly contributing to an assessment of the parenting abilities.

 This is a specialized type of fostering to help young people who are in the criminal justice system and as an alternative to being placed in a young offenders institution.